obrientg/Hardware/GoogleWiFiPuck.md

 I will say, the boot process and intial webUI is sluggish.
 Once you get logged in, it works ok.

-This are 802.11AC on the 5Ghz, and seem to be working well as wiFi repeater.
+These pucks have 802.11AC on the 5Ghz, and are working well as wiFi repeater for us using the 802.11N as the "backhaul" link to the main router AP.

 # Some notes from my install:
 You need the following, and best gather and format/image first before starting: